diwic/dbus-rs/README.md

 The `futures` feature makes `dbus` depend on the `futures` crate.
 This enables the `nonblock` module (used by the `dbus-tokio` crate).

+The `vendored` feature links libdbus statically into the final executable.

+The `io-lifetimes` feature adds a dependency on the `io-lifetimes` crate, enabling you to append and get std's `OwnedFd`.

 The `no-string-validation` feature skips an extra check that a specific string (e g a `Path`, `ErrorName` etc) conforms to the D-Bus specification, which might also make things a tiny bit faster.
 But - if you do so, and then actually send invalid strings to the D-Bus library, you might get a panic instead of a proper error.

-The `vendored` feature links libdbus statically into the final executable.

 Requirements
 ============